vercel/next.js/contributing/repository/triaging.md

 - `template: documentation` - feedback for improvement or an unverified issue with the Next.js documentation
 - `area: examples` - an issue with one of the examples in the [`examples`](https://github.com/vercel/next.js/tree/canary/examples) folder

+## Bug reports

 In the case of a bug report, **if the reproduction is missing or insufficient, the issue is automatically closed**, and a comment is added with a correct course of action.
 The issue will receive [this comment](https://github.com/vercel/next.js/blob/canary/.github/actions/issue-validator/repro-link/invalid-link.md).
 We also add an `invalid link` label to mark the issue.
 To avoid your issue being closed, please follow the [bug report template](https://github.com/vercel/next.js/blob/canary/.github/ISSUE_TEMPLATE/1.bug_report.yml) carefully.

+If the issue is specific to the project and not to Next.js itself, it will be converted to a [🎓️ Help discussion](https://github.com/vercel/next.js/discussions/categories/help)

 A maintainer can also manually label an issue with one of the following labels, which will also add a comment with a correct course of action: